sansseriff/phd_thesis/src/chapter_07/section_06_aph_hw.md

     </div>

     <span style="color:blue" markdown> Since this uses the FWHM level, all the 95% metrics need to be converted.
-About 95% of the area under a guassian falls within $\pm 2 \sigma$. </span>
+About 95% of the area under a Gaussian falls within $\pm 2 \sigma$. </span>

     <span style="color:blue" markdown> Bound on total system timing uncertainty: $20~\text{ps}_{95\%} = (20/4)*2.35 = 11.75~\text{ps}_{FWHM}$ </span>